 Caesarea Maritima is perhaps one of Israel’s most famous attractions.
-Its ruins are located by the sea-shore of Israel about halfway between Tel Aviv and Haifa.
+Its ruins are located by the seashore of Israel, about halfway between Tel Aviv and Haifa.
 It is the site of one of the most important cities of the Roman World, the capital of the province of Judaea.
 The city was founded between 22 and 10 BC by Herod the Great (37-4 BC) as an urban centre and harbour on the site of the earlier Straton’s Tower.
-Caesarea has been populated through the late Roman and Byzantine era.
+Caesarea was populated through the late Roman and Byzantine eras.
 Today, the site is a large and beautiful national park and a fascinating place to visit while exploring the Holy Land.

 A significant portion of the Hadrianic aqueduct is still visible at Beit Hanania.
-West of the aqueduct’ arches is the southern side of the Herodian aqueduct, whose arches are of a different width.
+West of the aqueduct’s arches is the southern side of the Herodian aqueduct, whose arches are of different widths.
 The aqueduct continued straight while a new one, probably built at the end of the 3rd century AD, turned left and made a large detour to Caesarea.

 Additional inscriptions are displayed in several museums.
 One inscription in the Ralli Museum in Caesarea refers to the repairs conducted by the Sixth Legion.

 Another dedicatory inscription, discovered in 1927, can be seen in the Israel Museum in Jerusalem.
 The six-line inscription, cut on a block of hard limestone, refers to the repairs conducted by the Tenth Legion.